uspki/policies/certificate-policy.md

 #### 7.1.2.1 Root CA Certificate
 **a. basicConstraints (required)**
 **Required/Optional:** Required
-This extension SHALL appear as a critical extension.
-The cA field SHALL be set true.
-The pathLenConstraint field SHALL NOT be present.
+This extension shall appear as a critical extension.
+The cA field shall be set true.
+The pathLenConstraint field shall not be present.

 **b. keyUsage (required)**
 **Required/Optional:** Required
-This extension SHALL be present and MUST be marked critical.
-Bit positions for keyCertSign and cRLSign SHALL be set.
-If the Root CA Private Key is used for signing OCSP responses, then the digitalSignature bit MUST be set.
+This extension shall be present and shall be marked critical.
+Bit positions for keyCertSign and cRLSign shall be set.
+If the Root CA Private Key is used for signing OCSP responses, then the digitalSignature bit shall be set.

 **c. certificatePolicies**
 **Required/Optional/Prohibited:** Prohibited
-This extension SHALL NOT be present.
+This extension shall not be present.

 **d. extendedKeyUsage**
 **Required/Optional/Prohibited:** Prohibited
-This extension SHALL NOT be present.
+This extension shall not be present.

 **e.
 Subject Information / Subject Distinguished Name (required)**
 **Required/Optional:** Required